cintianagy/ASD_ET_ASRT_eye_tracking/README.md

 # Child ASRT eye-tracking

-This script was used for testing statistical learning in an oculomotor activated ASRT experiment recorded with children.
+This script was used for testing statistical learning in an oculomotor based ASRT experiment recorded with children.

 ### Prerequisites
 Running ASRT script requires all of the following and their dependencies.
-In parentheses you can find the version which was used to run the specific experiment.
+In parentheses you can find the version which was used for the specific experiment.

 * [Python (3.6)](https://www.python.org/downloads/)
 * [Tobii Pro SDK (1.7.0)](https://pypi.org/project/tobii-research/)